-Hilltown has a collaborative administrative structure, rather than a hierarchical one with a principal, vice-principal and so on.
-Three administrators share the responsibility of guiding and operating the school and work together to ensure that the school is viable and stays true to its mission.
-All three are non-voting members of the Board of Trustees.
+Hilltown has a collaborative structure.
+The Head of School, Director of Teaching and Learning, and various Coordinators all work together to make decisions that best serve the school.
+The administrative team shares the responsibility of guiding and operating the school and work together to ensure that the school is viable and stays true to its mission.
+The Head of School, Director of Teaching and Learning, and the Community and Family Engagement Coordinator are non-voting members of the Board of Trustees.